oracle-cne/ock-forge/README.md

  -p | --provider *ignition-provider*

   Set the ignition provider.
 The default value is 'qemu'.
 If -I is used to embed an ignition file, the default value is 'file'.
+OCK supports a provider that is not documented in public Ignition documentation.
+The 'oci' provider in OCK reads ignition from the 'user_data' field in the instance metadata service accessible on an OCI compute instance.

  -I | --ignition *path*